8itwise/Caesar-Reverse-Shell/README.md

 ## Setup Elasticsearch
-* Before using Caesar-Light, ensure that you have Elasticsearch installed and configured.
-Elasticsearch is used for storing and indexing captured packet data.
+* Before running Caesar's Server script, ensure that you have Elasticsearch installed and configured.
+Elasticsearch is used for storing and indexing target's exfiltrated data.
 Follow these steps to set up Elasticsearch:

 * Install Elasticsearch: Download and install Elasticsearch from the official Elasticsearch website.